By: Aimee Cottle on July 18, 2014

 What People Would Say About Your Church

-Recently, Aspen Group, as a founding member of the Cornerstone Knowledge Network (CKN), partnered with Barna Group to conduct a study on Millennials and church architecture.
-This forthcoming research reveals that one of the biggest things a Millennial looks for is authenticity.
+When Aspen Group partnered with Barna Group to conduct a study on Millennials and church architecture, findings revealed that one of the biggest things Millennials look for is authenticity.

 If authenticity means "being actually and exactly what is claimed,” Millennials aren’t feeling it.
 But it’s not just age that defines this trend; it’s culture.
 Thanks to the growth of social media and the access to information we now have through the Internet, people are forming their impressions of who you are and what your “experience” is before they even meet a single person from your church.